AnyiRao/SceneSeg/README.md

 Some features are to be updated e.g. the feature extraction of human, action, speech and some common movie preprocessing tools.

 ## Installation
 Please refer to [INSTALL.md](docs/INSTALL.md) for installation and dataset preparation.
-Pretrained model are here
+Pretrained models and dataset are also explanined here.

 ## Get Started
 🥳Please see [GETTING_STARTED.md](docs/GETTING_STARTED.md) for the basic usage.